MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-1.8.0/context-persistence.md

 ms.topic: conceptual
 ms.date: 08/05/2019
 ---
-# Azure PowerShell contexts and persisting sessions
+# Azure PowerShell contexts and cross-session credentials

-Azure PowerShell uses _Azure context_ objects to hold subscription information and authentication tokens.
+Azure PowerShell uses _Azure context_ objects to hold some sign-in information and authentication tokens.
 Context objects are used to run cmdlets against specific subscriptions and switch between accounts.
 Contexts are also used to store sign in information across multiple PowerShell sessions, and run background tasks.

 This article covers context management and selecting contexts to use in a PowerShell session or with individual cmdlets.